osmlab/nycbikelanes/README.md

     npm install -g osmtogeojson

 The city's latest bike lane data is in `data/cscl_bike_routes/original`.
-This data is not currently available online, otherwise we would download it from there.
+This data is not available online, otherwise we would download it from there.
 We have reprojected and simplified it, and you can do the same with:

     make nyc_bikelanes